spencerdodd/kernelpop/README.md

 - [ ] add way to override detected settings in case of incorrect parsing or adversarial settings

-- [ ] re-add LTS support in distro version selection
+- [ ] re-add LTS support in distro version selection (?)

+- [ ] reconcile issue where parsing out kernel version from uname only can get mixed up with both the kernel release and in some cases OS versions (like in `#41~16.04.1-Ubuntu`)

 ### example of enumeration to root (Linux)